MarcusWolschon/osmeditor4android/documentation/docs/help/ja/Introduction.md

 ## Reporting Problems

+If Vespucci crashes, or it detects an inconsistent state, you will be asked to send in the crash dump.
+Please do so if that happens, but please only once per specific situation.
+If you want to give further input or open an issue for a feature request or similar, please do so here: [Vespucci issue tracker](https://github.com/MarcusWolschon/osmeditor4android/issues).
+The "Provide feedback" function from the main menu will open a new issue and include the relevant app and device information without extra typing.

-Vespucci がクラッシュしたり不整合な状態を検知した場合、クラッシュダンプを送信するかどうか尋ねられます。そのようなことが発生したらぜひそうしてほしいのですが、ある状況について一度だけにしてください。より詳細な情報を伝えたり、機能リクエストなどのイシューを上げたい場合は、こちらでお願いします： [Vespucci issue tracker](https://github.com/MarcusWolschon/osmeditor4android/issues)。もしIf you want to discuss something related to Vespucciに関することを何か議論したければ、 [Vespucci Google group](https://groups.google.com/forum/#!forum/osmeditor4android) あるいは [OpenStreetMap Android forum](http://forum.openstreetmap.org/viewforum.php?id=56)上で議論を始めることができます。
+If you want to discuss something related to Vespucci, you can either start a discussion on the [Vespucci Google group](https://groups.google.com/forum/#!forum/osmeditor4android) or on the [OpenStreetMap Android forum](http://forum.openstreetmap.org/viewforum.php?id=56)